 After hearing disparaging stories about the fruitcake’s shelf life of 100 years, I never had a desire to try it until I discovered mini loafs of the seasonal concoction in my grocery store a few years ago.
 It was that first loaf that started the whole sordid fruitcake affair.

-Sugar is my downfall.
+Sugar is my down fall.
 One tiny bite of processed sugar can start me on a binge.
 My husband, well aware of this fact, hides his candy bars.
-He saw the last slice of fruitcake vanish into my mouth as he walked into the kitchen.
+He saw the last slice of fruitcake vanish into my mouth when he walked into the kitchen.

 “You ate that already?
 Isn’t it horribly sweet?”
 He asked.
 His eyes grew wide as he considered the safety of his most current candy stockpile.

 “Your chocolate’s safe,” I assured him, licking a morsel of candied fruit off my lip.

 I wasn’t lying.
 Why would I want chocolate when it’s FRUITCAKE season?